 You may worry that if you let your employees know ahead of time about a potential merger or takeover, they'll all jump ship and leave you stranded in turbulent seas.
 However, human resources expert Mitchell Lee Marks points out that leaving employees in the dark will erode their trust and make it more likely that they'll leave once they find out you didn't share this vital information.
 Furthermore, telling them early will help them make plans for weathering the changes.

-After an acquisition or restructuring, people's roles may undergo big changes.
+After restructuring or an acquisition, people's roles may undergo big changes.
 Inevitably, there will be new systems in place and new procedures to navigate.
-When you take time to arrange and offer training, your employees will feel that you're invested in their success.
+When you take time to arrange and offer online training, your employees will feel that you're invested in their success.
 They'll feel that you really care if they stick around, and they may stop looking for a pink slip in their inbox.
-The right training opportunity might be the best way to engage employees and get them excited about learning.
+The right online training opportunity might be the best way to engage employees and get them excited about learning.

 Despite the fact that compensation isn’t ranked as the largest motivation for employees to stay at their jobs, these bonuses remain a go-to solution during times of change.
 If money isn't the reason people are leaving, then more of it won't induce them to stay.
 Furthermore, your top performers are likely to receive substantial signing bonuses from a new employer, neutralizing the effect of your retention cash.

 This final tip will only be useful to you if merger or takeover plans are still far in your company's future.
 Writing in Harvard Business Review, successful entrepreneur Craig Walker underlines the importance of picking employees who "put the team - rather than themselves - first."
 The hard-core, dedicated people he hired were willing to stay with his startups during and after the rocky period of being acquired.

 Learn how to engage employees all year round